 Do Canvas Tents Need Waterproofing?

-With other tents being impressive, a lot of people will wonder about the durability of a canvas tent.
-For example, are canvas tents waterproof?
+With other tents being impressive, a lot of people will wonder about the durability of a cotton canvas tent.
+For example, are canvas tents waterproof like polyester tents?
 Many believe canvas tents need sealing with a waterproofing spray prior to use.

 You don’t really need to waterproof your canvas tent.
 Though some manufacturers may add a silicone waterproofing product for additional protection, there is no need to apply a waterproofing barrier to your canvas tent.
 But, before your camping trip, you’ll most likely have to season a tent just out of the box.